 Samuel Campbell "The river as a legal person: considering ontological implications for international environmental law - post-human expression of riparian rights or reification of anthropocentric visions of nature?"
 (PhD Candidate)

 Qaraman Hasan "From the Tigris and Euphrates Rivers to the Waikato River: A trans-national analysis of equitable utilization and minimization of environmental harm under environmental law" (PhD Candidate)

 Kemi Hughes "Post Paris 2015 Climate Change Agreement: Assessing the Effectiveness of the United Nations Climate Mitigation and Adaptation Programme so far in promoting climate justice and sustainable development" (PhD Candidate)

 Katrina Werahiko "Utilising Whanaungatanga within the Sentencing Act 2002" (PhD Candidate)

 - Oceans Governance

-Administrative Law, Constitutional Law, Environmental Law, Human Rights, International Law, Judicial Review, Law of the Sea, Local Authorities Law, Public Law, Water Law
+Administrative Law, Antarctica, Constitutional Law, Environmental Law, Human Rights, International Law, Judicial Review, Law of the Sea, Local Authorities Law, Public Law, Water Law